Policy No: 2035 Responsible Office: Research Compliance and Assurance Last Review Date: 11/08/2023 Next Required Review: 11/08/2028

 4.1 Institutional Requirements

-126.96.36.199 Establish notification mechanisms for all personnel, including students, regardless of workplace location.
+- Establish notification mechanisms for all personnel, including students, regardless of workplace location;

-188.8.131.52 Provide evident and accessible means for reporting violations, including reporting when personnel are engaged in conferences, workshops, field work, or other research facilities.
+- Provide evident and accessible means for reporting violations, including reporting when personnel are engaged in conferences, workshops, field work, or other research facilities;

 4.2 Investigator Responsibilities

-4.2.1 Conduct yourself in a manner free of harassment, this includes performance of University related or sponsored research activities on and off University premises.
+4.2.1 Conduct yourself in a manner free of harassment, which includes performance of University related or sponsored research activities on and off University premises.

-4.2.2 Adhere to sponsored research conferences code-of-conduct that addresses sexual harassment and other forms of harassment.
+4.2.2 Adhere to sponsored research conferences codes-of-conduct that address sexual harassment and other forms of harassment.

 4.2.3 Report violations that do not adhere to sponsored conferences code-of-conduct.